JinwooOh/text-comparison/README.md

 # Text-comparison
-# Text comparison for court reporter.
+# Text comparison program for court reporter.

 ## Purpose of the Project